-What factors impact attainment during the secondary school years?
+What factors impact attainment during the primary school years?

 A new rapid literature review from NFER, NatCen and NCB synthesises what we already know about factors influencing attainment and inequalities in attainment among secondary school pupils